The following opportunities are available for eligible religious and independent schools in New York State:

 The federally-funded program, 21st Century Community Learning Centers, supports the creation of community learning centers that operate programs during non-school hours for students, particularly for students who attend high-poverty and low-performing schools, and their families.
 By providing tutoring and other academic enrichment activities along with a broad array of youth development opportunities that complement their regular academic programs, these centers help students meet state and local student standards in core academic subjects, such as English language arts and math.
 In addition, literacy and other educational services are offered to families of students participating in the program.

 The Academic Intervention for Nonpublic Schools (AIS) is a one hundred percent state funded grant, based upon Commissioner's Regulations 100.2.
-Originally created in 2003-2004, this fund was created to assist the teachers and administrators of those nonpublic schools which administer the state English Language Arts (ELA) and Math exams, and have students scoring at levels one and two.
+Originally created in 2003-2004, this fund was created to assist the teachers and administrators of those religious and independent schools which administer the state English Language Arts (ELA) and Math exams, and have students scoring at levels one and two.
 The grant provides reimbursement funds for professional development of educational personnel or the purchase of instructional materials (such as new ELA and Math programs, curricula and books) designed to assist these lower scoring students, in the hopes of raising the bar of student performance on the State assessments.

 Academic Intervention Services (AIS) Grant Allocations (Year 6) – Below are links to the Academic Intervention Services (AIS) Grant information for Year 6 (2022-23 School Year)